overture-stack/score/docs/setup.md

    - Ensure these ports are free on your system before starting the environment.
    - You may need to adjust the ports in the `docker-compose.yml` file if you have conflicts with existing services.

-   For more information, see our [Conductor documentation linked here](https://docs.overture.bio/docs/other-software/Conductor)
+   For more information, see our [Quickstart documentation linked here](https://docs.overture.bio/docs/other-software/Quickstart)

    </details>